openkim/kliff/docs/source/auto_examples/example_uq_mcmc.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 92-96
+GENERATED FROM PYTHON SOURCE LINES 94-98

 To perform MCMC simulation, we use :class:`~kliff.uq.MCMC`.This class interfaces with ptemcee_ Python package to run PTMCMC, which utilizes the affine invariance property of MCMC sampling.
 We simulate MCMC sampling at several different temperatures to explore the effect of the scale of bias and overall error bars.

 ..
-GENERATED FROM PYTHON SOURCE LINES 96-108
+GENERATED FROM PYTHON SOURCE LINES 98-105

 .. code-block:: default

-    # It is a good practice to specify the random seed to generate a reproducible simulation.
-    seed = 1717
-    np.random.seed(seed)

     # Define some variables that correspond to the dimensionality of the problem
     ntemps = 4  # Number of temperatures to simulate